Elon Law Pro Bono Project Descriptions

 The Guilford County Teen Court works as an alternative to juvenile court.
 It prevents youth from developing a juvenile criminal records and is specifically designed for children 8-17, who are first time offenders with misdemeanor charges.
 Youth referred to Teen Court admit responsibility for their charged offenses and are sentenced by a jury consisting of other children.
 Typical offenses in Teen Court include communicating threats, larceny, driving offenses, assault, and drug and alcohol possession, among others.
 Teen Court is an alternative to juvenile court because it allows for more rehabilitative options for first-time offenders.
 Teen Court is held in Guilford County three times per month on Tuesday nights.
 Law students have the opportunity to work with the Teen Court by serving as a judge, an attorney, an exit interviewer, or as a clerk.
 Teen Court is a great opportunity to learn more about the juvenile justice system, as well as to get court experience and further oral advocacy skills.

-Elon Law partners with state and local bar associations, the NCBA’s Young Lawyers Division, Legal Aid, and other professional groups to support or host occasional walk-in legal help programs.
+Elon Law partners with state and local bar associations, the NCBA’s Young Lawyers Division, Legal Aid of North Carolina, and other professional groups to support or host occasional walk-in legal help programs.
 In October 2012, Elon Law hosted its first Ask-A-Lawyer Day in conjunction with Legal Aid of Greensboro during the American Bar Association's Celebrate Pro Bono Week.
-In Fall 2016, we partnered with the Alamance County Bar Association for the event, and will continue to do so in the future.
+In Fall 2016, we partnered with the Alamance County Bar Association for the event.
 Elon Law professors and students have organized Wills for Heroes events at the school, and they continue to keep in contact with event organizers regarding future events.
 Additionally, Elon Law students have assisted the Young Lawyers Division and North Carolina Bar Association in support of the annual 4ALL call-in legal assistance program each March.